 - Near the end of "Mr. Toad's Wild Ride", there's a segment where you actually go to Hell.
 Yes, Hell.
 And this isn't Getting Crap Past the Radar, either; it's pretty blatant.
 What's especially indefensible about it is that no such scene was in the cartoon that inspired it.

-- The Journey Into Imagination pavillion at Epcot used to have this with the preshow at the Magic Eye Theater, back when it hosted the 3D movies Magic Journeys and later Captain EO.
-The pavillion featured a ride with an Eccentric Mentor and his purple baby dragon Sidekick, who also oversaw the interactive playground upstairs, and the movies were about (respectively) a kid's imaginary adventures and Space Opera.
+- The Journey Into Imagination pavillion at Epcot used to have this with the preshow at the Magic Eye Theater, back when it hosted the 3D movie Magic Journeys.
+The pavillion featured a ride with an Eccentric Mentor and his purple baby dragon Sidekick, who also oversaw the interactive playground upstairs, and the movie was about a kid's imaginary adventures.
 The preshow?
 A Sherman Brothers-written musical salute to the history of photography, aka an infomercial for pavillion sponsor Kodak!